 Ha Long Bay is a great vacation spot for adrenaline junkies.
 Scuba dive, rock climb, kayak, embark on a junk boat tour or strap on your hiking shoes to explore mountain trails in Cát Bà National Park.
 Delve into the depths of hundreds of limestone caves on the islands.
 Uncover military history, old French graffiti, legends and lore surrounding the island caves.
 Marvel at the floating fishing villages or unwind at a beach resort.
 All can be done in Ha Long Bay.

 You can get to Ha Long Bay by car, air or boat.
-To get there by air, fly to Hanoi for about $1,200 and get a transfer to Halong Bay.
+To get there by air, fly to Hanoi for about $800 and get a transfer to Ha long Bay.
 Hotels around the bay vary greatly in price.
-Some rooms can be reserved for as little as $14 per night.
+Some rooms can be reserved for under $20 per night.
 How much you will spend while visiting Ha Long Bay depends on your activities.

 Kerepakupai Merú (Angel Falls)

 To see the falls in all their splendor, you must hike Angel Falls Trail.
 The hike is uphill on uneven and sometimes muddy terrain and takes about 90 minutes.
-While on your hike, keep an eye out for one of five endangered species protected in the park, which include giant anteaters, jaguars, giant armadillos, giant river otters and ocelots.
-You're sure to see many species of bird, also, as more than 100 live in the park, including 29 that cannot be found anywhere else in the world.
+While on your hike, keep an eye out for five endangered species protected in the park: giant anteaters, jaguars, giant armadillos, giant river otters and ocelots.
+You’re sure to see many species of bird, also, as more than 100 live in the park, including 29 that cannot be found anywhere else in the world.

 The journey to Angel Falls Trail is arduous.
-Coming from the U.S., you will likely have several connecting flights, as well as a four-hour boat ride.
+Coming from the U.S., about $750 will get you to Caracas, but from there you will likely have several connecting flights, as well as a four-hour boat ride, so the final price is anyone’s guess.
 To make the journey less of a hassle, some companies offer packages that include airport pickup, lodging and tours.
+One such option from Chimu adventures starts at $905, but pricing depends greatly on the season and the volatile Venezuelan economy.

 The Northern Lights